MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/use-group-policy-to-deploy-known-issue-rollback.md

 For more information about how to use the Local Group Policy Editor, see [Working with the Administrative Template policy settings using the Local Group Policy Editor](/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/dn789184(v=ws.11)).

-## Using Group Policy to apply a KIR to devices in an Azure AD or AD DS domain
+## Using Group Policy to apply a KIR to devices in a hybrid Azure AD or AD DS domain

-To apply a KIR policy definition to your AD DS-managed or Azure AD-managed devices, follow these steps:
+To apply a KIR policy definition to devices that belong to a hybrid Azure AD or AD DS domain, follow these steps:

 1. [Download and install the KIR MSI files](#install)
 1. [Create a Group Policy Object (GPO)](#gpo).